 For financial modeling, adding today’s date is very useful for discounting cash flows and calculating the net present value (NPV) of an investment.
 The today function can also be used to create a dynamic model that calculates the number of days elapsed since a certain previous date.

 Because timing can make a big difference in the value of cash flows, it’s important to be very precise about when an initial investment takes place.

 Caution when using inserting today’s date in Excel

 If you insert the Excel today’s date function, then you will be creating a dynamic formula that will update every time you open up the spreadsheet.

 In some cases, you may want to hardcode the date so that it’s fixed and won’t update every time you open Excel.
 This will allow you to preserve your analysis without the impact of date/times changes.

 This is especially important for a financial analyst performing their work in Excel.

 More Excel resources

-Thank you for reading the CFI guide to inserting today’s date in Excel.
+Thank you for reading the CFI guide to inserting today’s date.
 CFI was founded with a simple purpose – to help anyone become a world-class financial analyst.
-With that goal in mind, these additional resources will help you become an Excel power user and an expert at financial analysis.
+With that goal in mind, these additional CFI resources will help you become an Excel power user and an expert at financial analysis.